CamWass/compiler/README.md

-An (experimental) optimising compiler for TypeScript/JavaScript.
+An (experimental) optimising compiler for TypeScript/JavaScript, written in Rust.

 TypeScript is transpiled to JavaScript, which is minified and optimised.